-The first step towards becoming a doctor or medical laboratory scientist, is to enrol in the competitive Health Sciences First Year programme.
+The first step towards becoming a doctor or medical laboratory scientist is to enrol in the competitive Health Sciences First Year programme.

-The Dunedin School of Medicine offers the Bachelor of Medicine and Bachelor of Surgery (MB ChB) qualification to medical students, and the Bachelor of Medical Laboratory Science (BMLSc) qualification to medical laboratory science students.
+We offer the Bachelor of Medicine and Bachelor of Surgery (MB ChB) qualification to medical students, and the Bachelor of Medical Laboratory Science (BMLSc) qualification to medical laboratory science students.

 The Student Affairs Office and Kōhatu – Centre for Hauora Māori (Māori Health) are responsible for matters relating to medical students' personal, academic, and pastoral care.